JRL-CARI-CNR-UNIBS/state_observers/README.md

 The **State Observers Library** provides a set of classes for implementing state observer algorithms, including **Luenberger observers** and **Kalman filters**.
 These observers are widely used in control systems for estimating the internal state variables of a dynamic system from measurements of its outputs.

 The library is designed to be modular and extensible, with a base `StateObserver` class that can be extended to implement various state estimation algorithms.
 It also integrates with ROS 2 through pluginlib, allowing for dynamic loading and configuration of observers and their parameters.
+See the [DOCUMENTATION](https://jrl-cari-cnr-unibs.github.io/state_observers/).

 ## Features ✨